-For equities listed on the BSE, an investor shall have the right to borrow a loan the value of which shall not exceed 50% of the total value of the funds being invested (i.e. 1:1).
-The CBB and the BSE shall coordinate in making any change to the margin percentages set for the System.
+For equities listed on any licensed exhange, an investor shall have the right to borrow a loan the value of which shall not exceed 50% of the total value of the funds being invested (i.e. 1:1).
+The CBB and the licensed exhange shall coordinate in making any change to the margin percentages set for the System.